dereklmc/CSS448_Compiler/src/readme.txt

 used this model but also incorporated handling for returns.
 Constants are global, not scoped.
 Don't handle passing arrays by value.
+All errors print at the bottom of the output with lineNumbers (approximate, errors in record declarations are slightly off with line numbers).

 Section 7
 -------------------------------------------------------------------------------